 For traumatic brain injuries or victims with extended recovery times, you may also recover the cost of long-term care, rehabilitation, medically required modifications to your home (such as for wheelchair access), and mobility devices.

-Lost Salary & Employment Benefits
+Lost Salary and Employment Benefits

 For some victims, future wage loss may also include loss of employment benefits, such as employer-sponsored health care or retirement savings matching.

 In addition to provable costs like lost wages or medical bills, your brain injury may take its toll on your ability to enjoy life or complete everyday tasks.
-You may suffer from confusion, depression, lose interest in your favorite activities, or struggle to sleep.
+You may suffer from confusion, and depression, lose interest in your favorite activities or struggle to sleep.

 Contact a Tampa Brain Injury Lawyer Today To Get a Free Case Review

 At the Law Offices of Anidjar & Levine, we understand how trying this time can be.
 You should not have to face the consequences of someone else’s negligence.
 Our legal team is here to walk you through the legal process so you can focus on getting better.

 Contact our compassionate team today to start the process.
 A Tampa brain injury lawyer is here to help you get your life back.